CQCL/guppy-docs/README.md

 ## Updating the docs for a new Guppy release

 1. Update the `pyproject.toml` in this repository, run `uv sync` to update `uv.lock`.
-2. Run `just coverage` to check the API docs coverage.
-Document any undocumented classes or functions.
-3. Bump the `guppylang` submodule in this repository to the latest release tag (this submodule is only used for example notebooks and changelog).
+2. Bump the `guppylang` submodule in this repository to the latest release tag (this submodule is only used for example notebooks and changelog).
-4. Create a release from this repository.
+3. Create a release from this repository.
 The docs website will deploy the content corresponding to the latest release tag from this repository.

+Note that there are some known issues with the `just coverage` check which need to be resolved before the check is reliable.

 ## Testing in C.I.